If you are thinking about applying to Aquinas College, there is no application fee, which means it is free to apply.

 Aquinas College has not reported data for waitlisted and admitted students.

-Colleges consider a range of factors when determining who to admit for their next incoming class.
-Each college decides which factors are are most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you're strong.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college determines which factors are they consider most important in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you shine.

-What does Aquinas College consider during the admissions process?
+Wondering what factors are considered by Aquinas College during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Admissions Factor | Level |